tingkts/CodeSnippet/README.md

-# CodeSnippet
+# CodeSnippets

-Just record some useful code snippets.
+Just record some useful code snippets as cheat sheet.